hepabolu/programming-by-stealth/docs/pbs85.md

 Again, the examples below will work with the `days` array defined in the file `pbs85a.html` from this instalment’s ZIP file.

 One of the most common things to want to do with an array is loop over it.
-We’ve seen quite a few ways of doing that through out this series, but there are two particularly common approaches you’ll see used in sample code etc.
+We’ve seen quite a few ways of doing that through out this series, but there are two particularly common approaches you’ll see used in sample code, etc.

 Firstly, there’s the traditional way of looping over an array with a basic `for` loop: